MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 1. Download the script and run it with the **-Help** option to get the parameters.
 2. Sign in with domain credentials and then run the script with the specified parameters.
-3. If any validation fails, take the corrective actions as suggested by the script and re-run the script until it passes all the validations.
+3. If any validation fails, take the corrective actions as suggested by the script and rerun the script until it passes all the validations.
 4. Once all the validations are successful, use the same parameters used in the script, for instance creation.

 ## Validation checks and details